mp-designer/mp-designer.github.io/src/projects/02-logistics-management-system.md

 ## Project Overview

-The logistics module is an internal project that is part of the MYRIG ecosystem.
-It covers the needs of the logistics department and the company's business needs.

-MYRIG ecosystem is an innovation ecosystem for efficient mining, including industrial mining infrastructure, a repair shop chain, and a professional mining equipment marketplace.
+The *Logistics Management System* is a centralized web platform for the logistics department, featuring an inventory database, transparent employee workflows, a ticketing system, and equipment location tracking.

 ## Goals